(Selected) Papers and Technical Reports Authored or Co-Authored by Margaret Burnett

 1999

 1. "Scaling Up a 'What You See Is What You Test' Methodology to Testing Spreadsheet Grids", Margaret M. Burnett, Andrei Sheretov, Gregg Rothermel, 1999 IEEE Symposium on Visual Languages, Tokyo, Japan, Sept.
 1999.
-Postscript
+Pdf

 2. "Slicing Spreadsheets: An Integrated Methodology for Spreadsheet Testing and Debugging," James Reichwein, Gregg Rothermel, Margaret Burnett, Conference on Domain Specific Languages, Austin, Texas, October 1999.
 PDF or Postscript